 In connection with a negotiated forward purchase contract for fully electric aircraft executed in July 2021, we obtained \$5.0 million of preferred stock in Heart Aerospace Incorporated ("Heart"), a privately held company.
 Our investment in Heart does not have a readily determinable fair value, so we account for the investment using the measurement alternative under ASC 321 and measure the investment at initial cost less impairment, if any, plus or minus changes resulting from observable price changes in orderly transactions for identical or similar investments from the same issuer.
 We consider a range of factors when adjusting the fair value of these investments, including, but not limited to, the term and nature of the investment, local market conditions, values for comparable securities, current and projected operating performance, financing transactions subsequent to the acquisition of the investment, or other features that indicate a change to fair value is warranted.
-Any changes in fair value from the initial cost of the investment in preferred stock are recognized as increases or decreases on our balance sheet and as net gains or losses on investments in equity securities, in other income (expense), net.
+Any changes in fair value from the initial cost of the investment in preferred stock are recognized as increases or decreases on our balance sheet and as net gains or losses on investments in equity securities.
 The initial investment in preferred stock was measured at cost of \$5.0 million.
-There were no observable price changes or transactions as of December 31, 2021 and as such, no adjustments to the carrying amount of the equity investment have been recorded.